travis-ci/docs-travis-ci-com/user/docker.md

 ```
 {: data-file=".travis.yml"}

-If you're using `docker-compose` to integrate with externals tools, like coveralls, make sure you repass the required environment variables.
+If you're using `docker-compose` to integrate with externals tools, like coveralls, make sure you repass the required environment variables, here's a simple example of a docker-compose.yml file.

 ```yaml
   test: